Alexandros-Zoupos/project-louhavidandros/README.md

 # Summary

-We chose to use the `spotify_songs`dataset. variables, which range from information about the song such as name, as well as numerical variables which look at aspects of the songs character such as its energy.
+We chose to use the `spotify_songs`dataset.
+Variables range from information about the song such as name, as well as numerical variables which look at aspects of the songs character such as its energy.
 Our goal was to explore every genre of music and see how the numerical